MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/how-to-add-syntax-to-a-cmdlet-help-topic.md

    ```

 1. Enclose optional parameters names (for positional parameters) in square brackets.
 The name for
-   parameters that are positional, such as the Name parameter in the following example, do not have
+   parameters that are positional, such as the Name parameter in the following example, don't have
    to be included in the command.

    ```